selkies-project/selkies-gstreamer/docs/start.md

 For more information, check the [Components](component.md#components) section.

-The [all-in-one Desktop Containers](#desktop-container) support unprivileged self-hosted Kubernetes clusters and Docker/Podman.
+The [all-in-one Desktop Containers](#desktop-container) support unprivileged self-hosted Kubernetes clusters and Docker®/Podman.

 Example Google Compute Engine/Google Kubernetes Engine deployment configurations of all components are available in the [`infra/gce`](/infra/gce) and [`infra/gke`](/infra/gke) directories, but may be deprecated in favor of vendor-agnostic Kubernetes configurations.

-### Install the packaged version on a standalone machine or cloud instance
+### Install the packaged version on self-hosted standalone machines, cloud instances, or virtual machines

 **NOTE: You will need to use an external STUN/TURN server capable of `srflx` or `relay` type ICE connections if both your server and client have ports closed or are under a restrictive firewall.
 Either open the TCP and UDP port ranges 49152-65535 of your server, or follow the instructions from [WebRTC and Firewall Issues](firewall.md) to make the container work using an external TURN server.**